blyator/Grafana-Dashboards/README.md

 ##  Deployment and Setup

-To get this monitoring stack running, you'll need three main apps installed.
+To get this monitoring stack running, you'll need these main apps installed.
 I recommend using **Docker** for all of them to keep things simple.

 ### 1. Install the Core Apps
 Ensure you have these services up and running: